 Dr Mahmoud Ahmed (PERSGA) highlighted the extensive efforts that the Regional Organisation PERSGA conducted in recent years in capacity building and assisting member states in establishing and implementing MARPOL requirements in general and the PRFs element in particular.

-The sessions of this workshop included case study on the adequacy of hypothetical Port reception Facilities.
-This hypothetical case study was circulated beforehand to delegates utilising empirical data guidance to allow them to practice calculating the adequacy – or inadequacy – of their own Port Reception Facilities.
+The sessions of this workshop included a case study on the adequacy of hypothetical Port Reception Facilities.
+This hypothetical case study was circulated beforehand to delegates utilizing empirical data guidance to allow them to practice calculating the adequacy – or inadequacy – of their own Port Reception Facilities.

 The second day of the workshop focused on addressing the identified gaps in the establishment and implementation of PRFs in the Red Sea Gulf of Aden.
 The presentations started with the legal implementation elements and moved on toward the practical elements.
 Several benchmarking examples were presented as solutions to arrive at the level of acceptable compliance.